salkuadrat/lucifer/README.md

 ## Security

-Lucifer has a built in `security` middleware that covers dozens of standard security protections to guard your application.
-To use them, simply add it to your app with `app.use()`
+Lucifer has a built-in `security` middleware that covers a complete standard security protections for guarding your application.

+To use them, you may simply apply it using `app.use()`

 ```dart
 final app = App();